 - Sell on open account, as you do here.
 You should investigate how long local payment periods are, non-payment risk for that country and the creditworthiness of individual customers.
 In some countries, payment periods can be significantly longer than is normal in the UK, leaving you with a potential cash flow problem.

 - Use a letter of credit or a bill of exchange.
 While there are several variations on this theme, these generally reduce your risk and can also improve your cash flow, but will involve bank charges.

 When selling to overseas customers, consider export insurance.
 If you are exporting capital, goods or services, you may be eligible for cover from UK Export Finance.
 Find out more about UK Export Finance products and services.

 You can use credit financing to ensure you get paid as soon as the contract is delivered.
 A line of credit can cover a series of contracts, rather than just one.

 Other options include arranging insurance privately through an insurance broker, or using a bank or trade finance specialist to both finance your exports and cover you against late payment or default.

 Exchange rate risk

 Take steps to protect yourself against exchange rate risk.
 Typically, this might be by agreeing the contract in pounds sterling or by arranging a currency 'hedge' (or possibly a currency option) with your bank.

-Once you have started trading, keep your eye on your debtors - query immediately any deviation from normal trading patterns (eg order levels, delivery, settlement, etc), and consider monitoring filings at public registries in countries where your debtors are registered for signs they are in trouble.
+Once you have started trading, keep an eye on your debtors.
+Immediately query any deviation from normal trading patterns (eg order levels, delivery, settlement, etc).
+Consider monitoring filings at public registries in countries where your debtors are registered for signs they are in trouble.